Today in History - August

 On this day in 1917 the General Strike began in NSW.
 The strike spread to other states and lasted until 8 September 1917.
 It started in the Randwick Rail Workshops and Eveleigh Carriage Workshops over the introduction of a card system to record what each employee was doing and how fast the job was completed.
 Workers were not allowed to view or modify the cards.
 The strike quickly spread from the railways to other industries such as coal miners, wharfies, factories and warehouses until about 100,000 workers were on strike.

-- See Photo Investigator for images of rail workers in the General Strike (NRS 15309)
+- See images of rail workers in the General Strike (NRS 15309)

-- See examples of Personal Railway cards for rail workers on strike and for 'Loyalists'
+- See our Railway Employee records webpage (includes examples of Personal Railway cards for rail workers on strike and for 'Loyalists')

 On this day in 1838 the Select Committee of the House of Commons in Great Britain delivered its report criticizing transportation.
 The report recommended the abolition of transportation to NSW but was prepared to allow its continuance to Van Dieman's Land.
 An Order-in-Council ending transportation of convicts (UK), passed on the 22 May 1840 and effectively meant that NSW became a free colony.